 What is Anaphylaxis?

 Anaphylaxis is a severe, sometimes life-threatening, allergic reaction that affects the whole body.
 During an allergic reaction, the body releases histamines and other chemicals that defend against an allergen.
-Allergens are substances the immune system recognizes as foreign or dangerous.
-They vary greatly, from things such as dust and pollen, to certain food and drugs.
+Allergens are substances that the immune system recognizes as foreign or dangerous.
+They vary greatly, and can include dust, pollen, insect bites or stings, food and drugs.
 Normally, allergy symptoms are not life-threatening, but some reactions are severe and can lead to anaphylaxis.

-Symptoms of anaphylaxis typically develop quickly.
-Symptoms can include, but are not limited to: hives or itchiness, a weak or rapid pulse, nausea, vomiting, nasal congestion and/or dizziness.
-People suffering from anaphylaxis can also experience swelling of the face, tongue or throat which can lead to wheezing or difficulty breathing.
+Symptoms typically develop quickly, and can include, but are not limited to: hives or itchiness, a weak or rapid pulse, changes in blood pressure, nausea, vomiting, nasal congestion and/or dizziness.
+People suffering from anaphylaxis can also experience swelling of the face, tongue or throat, which can lead to wheezing or difficulty breathing.